goyek/goyek/README.md

   which it uses.
 - Debugging and testing tasks is not easy.
 - Hard to make reusable tasks.
-- Requires to "install" the tool.
+- Requires to install the tool.

 ### Bazel